 Treatment and prognosis

-A clear cell chrondrosarcoma is a relatively slow-growing, low-grade malignant tumour.
-It carries a much better prognosis than a conventional chrondrosarcoma.
+A clear cell chondrosarcoma is a relatively slow-growing, low-grade malignant tumour.
+It carries a much better prognosis than a conventional chondrosarcoma.
 Because of the relatively benign appearance of the lesion on radiographs, surgical intervention is often delayed.
-Distant metastases have however been reported in the lung, brain, and bones.
+Distant metastases have, however, been reported in the lung, brain, and bones.

 - 1. Murphey MD, Walker EA, Wilson AJ et-al. From the archives of the AFIP: imaging of primary chondrosarcoma: radiologic-pathologic correlation.
 Radiographics.
 23 (5): 1245-78. doi:10.1148/rg.235035134 - Pubmed citation

 - 2. Varma DG, Ayala AG, Carrasco CH et-al. Chondrosarcoma: MR imaging with pathologic correlation.
 Radiographics.
 1992;12 (4): 687-704.
 Radiographics (abstract) - Pubmed citation